When your doctor asks if you’re allergic to penicillin, do you say yes? Lots of people do.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-Penicillin helps fight off a variety of infections caused by bacteria — from ear aches and sinus infections to pneumonia and meningitis.
+Penicillin is a commonly-prescribed antibiotic that helps fight off a variety of infections caused by bacteria — from ear aches and sinus infections to pneumonia and meningitis.
 For a few people, however, it causes an allergic reaction that may include hives, rashes, itchy eyes, fever, shortness of breath, and swollen lips, tongue or face.

-About 10 percent of the population reports a penicillin allergy, but less than 1 percent of those people are truly allergic, according to the Centers for Disease Control and Prevention.
+About 10% of the population reports a penicillin allergy, but less than 1 in 10 of those people are truly allergic.
+Moreover, about 80% of those who were once allergic to the drug lose their sensitivity to penicillin after 10 years.
 So why do so many people think they’re allergic when they’re not?
 And how can you know for sure?

-“Penicillin is the most frequent allergy reported by patients seen at Cleveland Clinic,” says David Lang, MD, Chairman of Cleveland Clinic’s Department of Allergy and Immunology.
+“Penicillin is the most frequent allergy reported by patients seen at Cleveland Clinic,” says allergy and immunology specialist David Lang, MD.
+And that is sometimes a problem.

 There are two primary reasons why you may mistakenly think you’re allergic.